chessai/py-poketext/readme.md

 Installing setuptools, pip...done.
 ```

 For Twilio to work with Django, we need to add our TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN to our environment.
+They can be found [here](https://www.twilio.com/user/account).
 Open venv/bin/activate with a text editor, go to the bottom and add these two lines:
 ```
 export TWILIO_ACCOUNT_SID=YOUR_TWILIO_ACCOUNT_SID_HERE
 export TWILIO_AUTH_TOKEN=YOUR_TWILIO_AUTH_TOKEN_HERE